EpiData-dk/analysis/help/commands.md

 - without parameters, the open file dialogue is started

 <a name="comment"></a>

-## // comment
+## Comments for programs

 ```
-// include comments in your program files
+// single line comment
+means x; // end of line comment
 /*
-  multiline comments are also possible
+   Block comment
+   A block comment should have a space or new line before the closing
 */
+/* This is a comment*/ is not valid as there is no space before '*/'
 ```

-Comments can be on separate lines or go at the end of a command

 <a name="runtest"></a>
 ## runtest